g-popovic/trip-bnb/README.md

 # trip-bnb (W.I.P.)

-An airbnb clone with all of the major features
+An airbnb clone with all of the major features.
+Work in progress.